Minhaz00/NodeJS-Tasks/10. Nginx L4 LB NodeJS service in AWS/README.md

 #### Create the NGINX EC2 Instance:
 - Launch another EC2 instance for the NGINX load balancer (let's call it `nginx-lb`) in our public subnet.
-- Configure the instance with a security group to allow incoming traffic on the load balancer port (typically port 80/443) and outgoing traffic to the Flask servers.
+- Configure the instance with a security group to allow incoming traffic on the load balancer port (typically port 80/443) and outgoing traffic to the NodeJS servers.
 - Assign a key pair for SSH access.

-### Create endpoint

-- Create an endpoint `my-EP` to connect to the node app instances as they are in private subnet.
+You need to SSH in the public instance to connect.

 ## Set up Node.js Applications